-A long piece of DNA is kinda like a more than three-legged, three-legged-race.
+A long piece of DNA is kinda like a more-than-three-legged, three-legged-race.
 The outer legs have more freedom to move than the inner legs and the more racers are in the line, the harder it is for the line to move.
 Each time a racer links up to another racer, the outer racer looses a little bit of her freedom (and so does the newly added racer).
 And each time a racer breaks off, they get that freedom back.

 So, why doesn’t DNA just randomly split up?
 Because the activation barrier’s way too high!
 As the songs will tell you, breaking up is hard to do – even if the end result is happier people – and even if those “happier people” are actually “more comfortable” molecules – (molecules with lower free energies).
 So they often need help in order for the reaction to proceed at any appreciable speed.

-Endonucleases hold the DNA in a more readily cleavable position and stabilize the awkward transition states – including through the use of a metal cation (often magnesium, Mg2+) – the cation’s positive charge helps coordinate with the DNA’s negative charge and hold things just right while the protein helps a water molecule attack the bond between the DNA letters (nucleotides), so they split
+Endonucleases hold the DNA in a more readily cleavable position and stabilize the awkward transition states – including through the use of a metal cation (often magnesium, Mg²⁺) – the cation’s positive charge helps coordinate with the DNA’s negative charge and hold things just right while the protein helps a water molecule attack the bond between the DNA letters (nucleotides), so they split.

-If the molecules are MUCH happier apart than they are together, they’re unlikely to get back together even if they meet each other in an ideal setting, like the grips of an enzyme active site (nothing screams ambiance like a pocket in a protein, right?)
+If the molecules are MUCH happier apart than they are together, they’re unlikely to get back together even if they meet each other in an ideal setting, like in the grips of an enzyme active site (nothing screams ambiance like a pocket in a protein, right?).
 But if the molecules are more “wishy-washy” about whether they really want to be separated, they can join back together – and the same enzyme makes this easier too!
 Because that rainbow of a reaction energy diagram is a 2-way street!
 And the easier route enzymes provide is easier in both directions.

-It’s kinda like a TV show where a married couple clearly needs a divorce but the conditions never seem right. it’s like an enzyme guides them to city hall to get that divorce.
+It’s kinda like a TV show where a married couple clearly needs a divorce but the conditions never seem right.
+It’s like an enzyme guides them to city hall to get that divorce.
 But the enzyme can also guide the separated couple to city hall to get married.
 If the people really don’t like each other, they’re not going to get married even if they keep meeting at city hall.
 But if they do still love each other and want to be together, and they keep meeting under these ideal conditions, they might get back together.